Gary Kremen: Political career

-Kremen was an elected board member and president of the local Purissima Hills Water District from 2010-2014.
+Kremen was an elected board member and president of the local Purissima Hills Water District from 2010 to 2014.
 Kremen's romantic partner Essy Stone now serves on that board.
 Kremen was appointed to the Proposition 39 Citizens Oversight Board by California State Controller John Chiang in January 2014.

 Kremen was elected to the Santa Clara Valley Water District Board of Directors in the 2014 election, after spending $479,000 on the election for a job that paid $53,626.74, described as "stunning...for a water board election".
 On January 13, 2015, the Board elected him as the 2015 Board Chair.
 He was re-elected in 2018 after spending only about $10,000 on his campaign.
 In 2022, he cast a key vote in a 4-3 decision to put a "deliberately misleading" initiative on the ballot, which claimed to be imposing term limits on the Water Board, but which actually lengthened the existing (and unmentioned) term limits.
 The vote cost the water board's taxpayers $3.2 million dollars, and barely passed with 50.56% of the public vote.
 This initiative extended Kremen's own term as well as the terms of board members who had been there for 26 and 22 years, with salaries and benefits up to $79,000 per year for the part-time job.

 Kremen was at some point appointed by the Water Board to The Delta Conveyance Design and Construction Joint Powers Authority.

 He ran for the political job of Santa Clara County Assessor in 2021 and 2022, seeking to unseat 27-year incumbent Larry Stone.
 After contributing $170,000 of his own money, and raising another $71,000 from others, he dropped his campaign in February 2022 after getting into conflict with a campaign staffer, who resigned and took her complaints public.
 He asked a staffer to sift through a large photo dump, looking for photos useful to the campaign, but the staffer stopped and was outraged when she saw pictures which included Kremen's breastfeeding romantic partner with one breast visible.
 The partner, Essy Stone, reportedly said, "He was just being careless, there’s nothing malicious about it."
 But there were other accusations, including bullying, campaigning as a nonprofit, and a threat to harm a Democratic club that planned a Middle East resolution that Kremen opposed.
 Multiple local politicians rapidly and publicly called on Kremen to step down, leading to him ending the campaign.
 In addition, the resulting attention revealed 11 internal complaints from Water Board employees, causing Kremen to step down as Water Board Chair, while retaining his board seat.
 An internal investigation followed.